hedgenull/hedgenull/README.md

 An aspiring developer.
-I love making programming languages, especially esoteric ones.
+I love making programming languages.
 I also like mangling Python code into an unrecognizable mess.

 Languages (most known to least known):
 1. Python